brenard/ccei-tild-custom-component/README.md

     custom_components.ccei_tild: debug
 ```

-Don't forget to restart Home Assistant after and you will be able to follow docker container logs by
+Don't forget to restart Home Assistant after.

+**Note:** In development environment and you will be able to follow docker container logs by running
-running `./manage logs` command.
+the `./manage logs` command.